Use of Courtesy Vehicles and Vehicle UPPS No. 03.01.12

 mileage of each business trip.
 All business mileage must be supported by

-written records (logs, calendars or other means) reflecting the date, place and
+written records (e.g., logs, calendars, or other means) reflecting the date,

 03.05 Completing and Submitting the Courtesy Car Declaration Form

 b.
-The Athletics Business Office should forward the completed form to the Payroll Office and a copy to the Tax Specialist by the 10th day of the month following the end of the reporting period.
+The Athletics business office should forward the completed form to the Payroll and Tax Compliance Office by the 10th day of the month following the end of the reporting period.

 c.
 Reporting periods and due dates are as follows for either monthly or quarterly reporting:

-03.06 If an employee fails to file the Courtesy Car Declaration Form by the due date, the estimate of personal versus business usage will be determined as being 50% business use and 50% personal use.
-If an employee fails to file more than two Courtesy Car Declaration Forms in any calendar year on the third violation the designated department personnel will estimate 100% of the vehicle use as personal use.
+03.06 If an employee fails to file the Courtesy Car Declaration Form by the due date, the estimate of personal versus business usage will be determined as being 50 percent business use and 50 percent personal use.
+If an employee fails to file more than two Courtesy Car Declaration Forms in any calendar year, on the third violation the designated department personnel will estimate 100 percent of the vehicle use as personal use.
 After being reported in a period, estimated mileage will not be revised.

 03.07 Travel vouchers must be used to claim reimbursement for official business mileage.
 All business mileage must be supported by written records reflecting the date, place and nature of business.
-If fuel receipts are used, reimbursement will not exceed 50% of the standard mileage rate.
-The account manager has the discretion to determine whether a traveler will be reimbursed using actual fuel receipts or 50% of the standard mileage rate.
+If fuel receipts are used, reimbursement will not exceed 50 percent of the standard mileage rate.
+The account manager has the discretion to determine whether a traveler will be reimbursed using actual fuel receipts or 50 percent of the standard mileage rate.